|Nutrition Facts (per serving)|

 |Total Fat 3g||4%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This is a basic homemade vegetarian and vegan gravy recipe.
 What exactly is gravy, and why isn't it vegetarian?
 Gravy is traditionally made from the fat which drips off of meat when cooking with little more than a thickener added.
 Vegetarian gravy, however, adds flavor with a few seasonings and uses vegan margarine or a non-dairy vegan butter substitute as a fat.
-Along with margarine (or, use butter if you prefer and you aren't cooking for vegans), this vegetarian gravy recipe calls for onion, flour, garlic, and soy sauce.
+Along with margarine (or, use butter if you prefer and you aren't cooking for vegans), this vegetarian gravy recipe calls for onion, flour, garlic salt, and soy sauce.

 Many vegetarian gravy recipes call for mushrooms, which add a great "meaty" flavor, but this one does not, so it's perfect for people who hate mushrooms, Want to add a little more flavor?
 Add a touch of liquid smoke while you stir it all up.

-Next, add in the flour and the garlic salt and sautée together for about 5 more minutes, stirring often to prevent the flour from burning.
+Next, add in the flour and the garlic salt and sauté together for about 5 more minutes, stirring often to prevent the flour from burning.

 Add in the cornstarch and vegetable broth, stirring to mix the cornstarch well.
 Bring to a boil, then reduce to a slow simmer over low or medium-low heat, stirring frequently to make sure no clumps are formed.
 Continue to stir as the gravy begins to thicken.